-While these kinds of interviews may appear intimidating, consider this: The interviewer really wants you to do well.
+While this kind of interview may appear intimidating, consider this: The interviewer really wants you to do well.

 - Tell a story.
 Your experience has helped you progress in your career and education; use that experience.
 For example, in a business case study, you could bring your experience as a traveler to a case about a hypothetical airline.
 Your individuality is important.
 Your unique insights will serve you well when you’re interviewing.

 - Pay attention to cues.
-If the interviewer says something, it probably means something; don’t dismiss seemingly extraneous details.
+If the interviewer says something, it probably means something.
+Don’t dismiss seemingly extraneous details.
 For example, the interviewer might say, “The case is about a retailer who wants to increase the value of a company it purchased, and the owner loved the brand when growing up.”
 The purpose of that detail is to indicate that turning around and selling the asset is not an option for making it profitable, because the owner is attached to it.

 Preparing for the job you want can take time, but it’s a worthwhile investment—especially when you receive an offer.